Ivan Illich: Career

 As a historian, I saw that it violated the American tradition of Church and State separation.
 As a politician, I predicted that there wasn't enough strength in Catholic ranks to create a meaningful platform and that failure of McManus's party would be disastrous on the already frail prestige of the Puerto Rican Church.
 As a theologian, I believe that the Church must always condemn injustice in the light of the Gospel, but never has the right to speak in favor of a specific political party.

 After Illich disobeyed a direct order from McManus forbidding all priests from dining with Governor Muñoz, McManus ordered Illich to leave his post at the university, describing his presence as "dangerous to the Diocese of Ponce and its institutions."

 Despite this display of insubordination and an order from Paul Francis Tanner, then general secretary of the National Catholic Welfare Conference, forbidding Illich from any official role in the organization's Latin American bureau, Illich maintained the support of the influential priest John J. Considine, who continued to push for Illich to have a role in training the Church's missionaries, personally funding trips to Mexico in order for Illich to scout locations.

 Following his departure from Puerto Rico, Illich moved to Cuernavaca, Mexico, where he founded the Center of Intercultural Formation (CIF) in 1961, originally as a missionary training center.
 As the center became more influential, it became the Centro Intercultural de Documentación (CIDOC, or Intercultural Documentation Center), ostensibly a research center offering language courses to missionaries from North America and volunteers of the Alliance for Progress program initiated by John F. Kennedy.
-His real intent was to document the participation of the Vatican in the "modern development" of the so-called Third World.
-Illich viewed the global wave of industrial development with suspicion, criticizing both the liberal pity and the conservative arrogance that drove it.
-He viewed such emissaries as a form of industrial hegemony and, as such, an act of "war on subsistence".
+Illich described the center as documenting the role of the Vatican in development programs in the so-called Third World.
+Illich viewed the global wave of industrial development with suspicion, criticizing the assumptions underlying development initiatives.
+He described such initiatives as a form of industrial hegemony and an act of "war on subsistence".
 He sought to teach missionaries dispatched by the Church not to impose their own cultural values.
 "Throughout the late 1960s and early 1970s, CIDOC was part language school and part free university for intellectuals from all over the Americas."
 At the CIDOC, "Illich was able to develop his potent and highly influential critique of Third World development schemes and their fresh-faced agents: Kennedy's Alliance for Progress, the Peace Corps, and countless other missionary efforts bankrolled and organized by wealthy nations, foundations, and religious groups."